apptainer/singularity-userdocs/definition_files.rst

     Include: yum

 Each bootstrap agent enables its own options and keywords.
-You can read about them and see examples at the following links:
+You can read about them and see examples in the appendix:

 -  :ref:`docker <build-docker-module>` (images hosted on Docker Hub)